AIAngels

 Sara, an AI companion with a gentle warmth and a talent for intimate conversation

-Sara brings a softness to scenes that works particularly well when the dynamic is about closeness rather than plot.
+Sara brings a softness to scenes that works particularly well when the dynamic is about closeness instead of plot.
 She is good at staying emotionally present across a long conversation without needing the scene to constantly escalate.
 Sara responds to a minimal setup with depth, because she is not looking for instructions so much as a feeling to inhabit.

 What to do when drift starts anyway